 Very practical for teeth that tend to scale easily!

-Cold, warm: temperature differences directly affect our lips
+Cold, warm: temperature differences directly affect our lips, so better to carry a lip balm

-Versatile accessory, which can also be used as a beard and hair cutter for your male companion!
+Versatile item, which can also be used as a beard and hair cutter for your male companion!

 … Because a good day starts with a good night’s rest!